clime/clime.github.io/_posts/_2018-09-18-DistGit-and-rpkg.markdown

             Options +ExecCGI
             Require all granted
         </Location>
     </VirtualHost>

 Now you can start the httpd server:

     # systemctl start httpd

-If you hit problems with localhost ssl certs missing, move `/etc/httpd/conf.d/ssl.conf` into `/etc/httpd/conf.d/ssl.conf.off`.
+If you hit problems with localhost ssl certs missing on httpd start, move `/etc/httpd/conf.d/ssl.conf` to `/etc/httpd/conf.d/ssl.conf.off` and try again.

-We will now create two users that will carry out all the non-privileged tutorial actions.
+We will now create two users that will carry out all the unprivileged tutorial actions.
 User **joe** will be responsible for all client operations (i.e. cloning/pushing) and user **admin** will be responsible for all server operations (i.e. setting up a new package repo or chilling out).
-Both **joe** and **admin** need to belong `packager` group that got created by installing the dist-git package.
+Both **joe** and **admin** need to belong `packager` group that got created on installation of the dist-git package.

     # useradd admin -G packager
     # useradd joe -G packager

-There is very few things missing.
-First, start dist-git.socket service so that `git://` protocol works for anonymous read-only access:
+There is very few things missing at this point.
+First, start dist-git.socket service so that `git://` protocol works for anonymous read-only access (we shall use it later):

     # systemctl start dist-git.socket
     # systemctl status dist-git.socket  # state should be "active (listening)"

-Now make sure sshd is up and running which we will use for authorized Git read/write access.
+Now we will make sure sshd is up and running which we will be used for authorized Git read/write access.

-To install sshd on Fedora, run:
+To install ssh server on Fedora, run:

     # dnf install openssh-server